OquujAi/.github/profile/README.md

 ## ✨ From Dreams to Degrees

 Studying abroad should be exciting, not overwhelming.
-Yet thousands of students in Central Asia struggle every year with scattered information, confusing requirements, and expensive consulting agencies.
+Yet many students in Central Asia struggle every year with scattered information, confusing requirements, and expensive consulting agencies.

 **OQOOJ AI** is a smarter, simpler, and more affordable way to plan your journey from high school to university.